 Our Opinion About the Sedona Vortex

 We both felt terrific in Sedona.
 My energy level was significantly elevated, I felt really happy and I had an overall sense of well being.
-Guy just said he felt good.
+Guy just said he felt “good.”
 That’s men for you.
 I want to write a blog post about how I felt and he has one word!

 My hypothesis is that we felt great from the negative ions.
 Negative ions are negatively charged molecules that are known to make us feel good.
 The air is filled with them right after a rain storm and near the base of a waterfall.
 You know that good feeling in the air after it rains – I had that feeling the whole time in Sedona.

 Vortex or Not, Sedona is a Great Destination That’s Even Better at Christmas

 Whether you go to Sedona for the exuberant Christmas spirit or any time of year, Sedona is a great place to go and feel good.
 You’ll get lots of fun outdoor time in the most beautiful red rock setting.